Malaysian Investment Development Authority

 The Malaysian Investment Development Authority (Lembaga Pembangunan Pelaburan Malaysia), abbreviated MIDA, previously known as Malaysian Industrial Development Authority is the government's principal agency to oversee and drive investment into the manufacturing and services sectors in Malaysia.
-Starting operations in 1967, MIDA was given the mandate to promote investments in the manufacturing and services sectors; and to advise the Ministry of International Trade and Industry (MITI) on industry matters including the formulation of related policies.
+Starting operations in 1967, MIDA was given the mandate to promote investments in the manufacturing and services sectors; and to advise the Ministry of Investment, Trade and Industry (MITI) on industry matters including the formulation of related policies.

 MIDA assists companies which intend to invest in the manufacturing and services sectors, as well as facilitates the implementation of their projects.
 The wide range of services provided by MIDA include providing information on the opportunities for investments, as well as facilitating companies which are looking for joint venture partners.

 History

 MIDA was established in and incorporated by the Malaysian Industrial Development Authority (Incorporation) Act 1965.
 The Act was first known as the Federal Industrial Development Authority (FIDA) Act 1965.
 It became fully operational in 1967, and began establishing overseas offices in 1972.